hugoescalpelo/assignment/CodeProject.AI/basic-testing.md

 ### Face Registration

-In Face tab, in the Face Registration Group, write a person's name, clic on the Browse button and then in the Register Faces button.
+In Face tab, in the Face Registration Group, write a person's name in the field **Person's Name**, clic on the Browse button in the **Select images** field and then clic on the Register Faces button in the **Final Step** field.
 A person's face will be be registered and a summary will be displayed.

 **Note**: there is a folder with 40 faces in this repository in [/data-visualization/faces/face_db/]().
 Face list was suggested by Chat GPT.